A unique blue and white porcelain teapot from the 20th century

 Description

-Blue and white porcelain teapot with a lid, free of cracks and missing parts.
+Blue and white porcelain teapot set with a lid, free of cracks and missing parts.
 The teapot has an octagonal shape, with floral decoration divided into squares on each side.
 Its small size suggests it is a one-cup service.
-It originates from China, dating from around 1950.
+It originates from China, dating back to around 1950.

-Original Empire-style furniture dates from the late 18th to early 19th century.
-It was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.
+Original Empire-style furniture dates from the period between the late 18th and early 19th centuries.
+It was influenced by Napoleon's reign, which imposed significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture, such as Louis XVI style, also draws heavily from ancient architecture.
-Notable and interesting are antique products in Rococo style and Louis XV.
-Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by very luxurious furniture designed to radiate splendor and play a significant role in luxury interiors.
-Unique, selectively used materials were employed to emphasize the grandeur of these pieces.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-The Renaissance style is also significant.
-Flourishing in the 15th and 16th centuries, it left a substantial mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, using brown stains, cornices, strong bases, and bas-reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-During this period, mythology and ancient times were also of interest, influencing the forms of supports and legs, which often took animal shapes.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and robust, using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common features in Renaissance-style furniture.
-Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
+Lion paws, eagle heads—these are common features in Renaissance style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, and each style had its own character.
-This is especially important when searching for a luxurious antique that fits your interior.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

-The key aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and accurate description and photos.
+The most important aspect of stylish antique furniture is originality.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides a certificate confirming the product’s compliance with its description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details